yungookim/slidboard/README.md

 Controller for Slidboard.
 Initializes the main view and handles events.

 #####SlidboardView
 Creates, and handles elements dynamically created via TagVisualization event from SurfaceWindow1.
 From IndexObjects, the class can generate file system structure view, render images, and play audio files(MediaElement).
 Any items generated here are wrapped inside a ScatterViewItem, otherwise, the system will throw an Exception.
 Also, to ensure a non-blocking UX, any NetworkIO should create a background thread.
-When the thread finishes the IO, it creates then delete the view elements to the main view for render.
+When the thread finishes the IO, it creates then delegate the view elements to the main view for render.

 #####IndexObject
 Model for incoming indexed file system for Android Client.